GrzegorzBednarski/PlaywrightFramework/docs/lintStaged.md

 3. **Sequential execution**: Commands run in order - first ESLint fixes issues, then Prettier formats
 4. **Automatic re-staging**: After processing, modified files are automatically re-staged

+## Integration with Husky

+Lint-Staged works seamlessly with **[Husky](./husky.md)** pre-commit hooks.
+When you commit changes, Husky triggers lint-staged to process only the staged files, ensuring code quality without affecting the entire codebase.

 For more information about lint-staged, see: